 These watches were just not very popular and not produced in particularly great numbers.
 At any given point in time there are rarely more than 2-3 available for sale worldwide, at time of writing there are two on eBay and one in Japan for sale.
 The one in Japan is rough, one of the eBay watches is mediocre and the second eBay watch is worthlessly bad.

-The condition issue means you will likely wait quite some time to find a nice example and it will most likely need to be steel as nice gold-plated examples are extremely few and far between.
+The condition issue means you will likely wait quite some time to find a nice example and it will most likely need to be steel as nice gold-capped examples are extremely few and far between.

 Due to the relatively rarity and the fact that most Constellations are worth a lot of money, sellers will often set quite unreasonable prices as well, with asking prices of $900-2,200 not being uncommon.
 This just isn't what these are going for, decent examples when sold no reserve or between collectors are closer to the $400-600 mark and it really isn't worth overpaying when there are so many better Omegas available when you go north of this price.